 The processes of the Learning Model invite students to be proactive participants rather than passive subjects.
 Faculty members create opportunities for students to prepare, teach one another, and ponder and prove.

 Faculty members implement the principles and processes of the Learning Model in a variety of teaching methods: discussions, lectures, demonstrations, independent research, projects, experiential learning, and performances.
-They also use the Learning Model across all modes of delivery: face-to-face, online, blended, and / or competency based.
+They also use the Learning Model across all modes of delivery.
 In every situation, faculty members invite the Spirit in such a way that all "are edified and rejoice together" (Doctrine and Covenants 50: 22).

 To serve more students, BYU-Idaho has adopted a scheduling system that allows for maximum use of facilities.